funcool/rumext/README.md

 **Can I combine components defined with rum macros and rumext macros?**

-Absolutly, rumext only defines an alternative syntax but behind the scenes it uses the rum internals in order to create components.
-So after compilation, rum and rumext components they are practically identical.
+Absolutly, rumext only defines an alternative syntax but behind the scenes it uses the rum internals in order to create components and react classes.
+So after compilation, rum and rumext components are practically identical.

 ## License ##